iliagrigorevdev/quoridor-web/README.md

 [Open on GitHub Pages](https://iliagrigorevdev.github.io/quoridor-web/)

-## Built With
+## Thanks To
+[AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go) is a general-purpose reinforcement learning algorithm.

+[PyTorch](https://pytorch.org/) is an open source machine learning framework.

+[GoogleTest](https://github.com/google/googletest) is a Google testing and mocking framework.

+[Emscripten](https://emscripten.org/) is a complete compiler toolchain to WebAssembly.

 [Filament](https://github.com/google/filament) is a real-time physically based rendering engine.

-[ONNX.js](https://github.com/microsoft/onnxjs) is a Javascript library for running ONNX models on browsers and on Node.js.
+[ONNX.js](https://github.com/microsoft/onnxjs) is a Javascript library for running ONNX models on browsers.

-Environment map is taken from [HDRIHaven](https://hdrihaven.com/).
+[HDRIHaven](https://hdrihaven.com/) is where you can find high quality HDRIs for free.